GluuFederation/docs-ce-prod/docs/source/admin-guide/oxtrust-ui.md

 The Gluu Server administration interface is accessible by navigating to `https://hostname` (the one you provided during setup).
 When you first complete an installation, the default username is `admin` and the password is the same as the `LDAP superuser` password.

 ## Dashboard
 After successful authentication, the administrator is taken to the Dashboard.
 Some basic information about the VM/server is displayed, as well as the server version, free memory, and disk space.
-A metrics graph is shown to report some quick stastics about user authentications handled by the service.
+A metrics graph is shown to report some quick statistics about user authentications handled by the service.
 In the top right, there is a user icon which can be used to log out of oxTrust.
 The left-hand menu is used to navigate the admin interface.

 ![welcome-page.png](../img/admin-guide/oxtrust/welcome-page.png "Welcome to Gluu Server")